 The First Four Years - SST Records, 1983 / 16 tracks, 24:40

 As it turned out, these two particular CDs combine to form a decent "starter pack" for relative newcomers such as myself.
-The 1981 full-length debut, Damaged, was their first with then-new lead vocalist Henry Rollins, and is arguably BF's best album.
+The 1981 full-length debut, Damaged, was their first with then-new lead vocalist Henry Rollins and is arguably BF's best album.
 The First Four Years is a compilation of tracks from various pre-Rollins, pre-Damaged EPs and singles.
-Together the two CDs provide just under an hour's worth of primo, pissed-off vintage punk that's perfect for kicking someone's ass to.
+Together the two CDs provide just under an hour's worth of primo, pissed-off vintage punk that's the perfect soundtrack for kicking someone's ass.
 Let's press "play" and get in the pit!

 Final Analysis: Damaged is still an absolute beast of an album that's just as capable of kicking your ass now as when it was first released 40 (!) years ago.